-16. Snap a stunning night time photo of the city of Gatlinburg from the Gatlinburg Scenic Overlook.
+17. Snap a stunning night time photo of the Gatlinburg skyline from the Gatlinburg Scenic Overlook.

 Free Things to Do in Pigeon Forge

-24. Pigeon Forge also hosts a variety of parades throughout the year.
-View our calendar for more details!
+25. Pigeon Forge also hosts a variety of parades throughout the year.

 Free Things to Do at The Island in Pigeon Forge

-28. Enjoy the sounds of a free outdoor bluegrass concert, hosted by Great Smoky Mountain Moonshine’s Island location.
+29. Enjoy the sounds of a free outdoor bluegrass concert, hosted by Ole Smoky Mountain Moonshine’s Island location.
 The concerts are held nightly throughout the summer.

-29. Finally the Island hosts a variety of totally free and totally spectacular events throughout the year, including amazing Halloween and Christmas festivals!
-View our calendar for more details.
+30. Finally, the Island hosts a variety of totally free and totally spectacular events throughout the year, including amazing holiday festivals!

 Free Things to Do in The Great Smoky Mountains National Park

-30. Snuggle up under the stars at a free star gazing party hosted by the Smoky Mountain Astronomical Society.
+31. Snuggle up under the stars at a free stargazing party hosted by the Smoky Mountain Astronomical Society.
 SMAS will provide the telescopes and help you locate a variety of constellations in the dark mountain night.
 The parties take place periodically throughout the year at various locations including Cades Cove, New Found Gap Overlook, and Foothills Parkway.
 Bring your own snacks to make the party complete!

-32. For everyone else, the park also has a Not So Junior Ranger Program.
-With this program you can earn a free souvenir badge by participating in 3 ranger led educational programs geared towards visitors ages 13- 130!
+33. For older visitors, the park also has a Not So Junior Ranger Program.
+With this program, you can earn a free souvenir badge by participating in 3 ranger-led educational programs geared towards visitors ages 13- 130!

-34. In the Spring, be sure to visit the Smoky Mountain synchronous fireflies at Elkmont.
-This natural phenomenon only take place a few places in the entire world and features thousands of fireflies lighting in synchronicity.
+35. In the Spring, be sure to visit the Smoky Mountain synchronous fireflies at Elkmont.
+This natural phenomenon, that features thousands of fireflies lighting in unison, only occurs in a few places throughout the entire world.

-39. There is also a lesser known tower and overlook at the end of Look Rock Trail.
+39. There is also a lesser-known observation tower and overlook at the end of the Look Rock trail.
 The trail sits along Foothills Parkway at the outer edge of the park.
 The tower overlooks the Smokies on one side and the Tennessee Valley on the other.
 Talk about amazing photos!